 The ACX controller can supervise 4-block symmetry measurements on 4 battery branches.
-If the PCC controller is used, only 2 battery branches can be measured on 4 blocks.

 NOTE Symmetry cables are pre-connected to the system.

 NOTE Multi Purpose inputs which are not used for symmetry measurement can be reconfigured to user defined analog inputs.